 How Do You Document a Management Structure?

-After you have selected a management structure for your LLC, you need to legally document your choice.
+After you have selected an LLC management structure, you need to legally document your choice.
 If you choose manager-management, you should clearly describe the management structure in the LLC’s articles of organization and the operating agreement.

 In the case of a small Wyoming LLC you might also want to consider a Close LLC.
 You can learn more about that here at this link.